 Make sure your exterior design project takes your clients’ breath away

-To create a 3D render of a product, the 3D artist needs drawings and photos of a model.
-Obviously, if the model is simple, overall dimensions of the furniture will be quite enough for the product prototyping, and the photos of the object can be found on the Internet.
-Understanding of how the object looks like in real life will allow the visualizer to recreate in the render its materials and textures with the utmost accuracy.
-The result can be even better than a studio photo!
+To create 3D renders of a product, the 3D artist needs drawings and photos of the object.
+If it has a simple shape, overall dimensions of the furniture will be enough for the product prototyping, and the photos of the object can be found on the Internet.
+Understanding what the object looks like, the 3D visualizer will be able to accurately recreate its materials and textures.
+The result in the renders may look better than in a studio photo!

-Based on this information, you can create a comprehensive Technical Assignment for a visualizer, whether you need architectural renders or interior design visualizations.
-However, keep in mind that 3D visualizer is just a human being, so as a rule, he cannot read thoughts.
-Which is why if you have any materials that he must be acquainted with, it would be wise to show them to him.
-If the designer or architect already has developments of some kind, for instance, a handmade sketch of the exterior or a moodboard of the interior design, or maybe even a preliminary 3D model, he needs to show them to the 3D artist.
-Furthermore, to complete any task, visualizer needs to know the quantity of views and their resolution, as well as the lighting that the customer would like to see on the final image – Day view or Night view.
+Based on this , you can create a comprehensive Technical Assignment for a 3D visualizer and get outstanding architectural renders.
+However, keep in mind that if you have any materials that the 3D artist must be acquainted with, you need to send them with the assignment.
+If the designer or architect already has developments of some kind, for instance, a handmade sketch of the exterior or a moodboard, or even a preliminary 3D model, the 3D artist needs to see them.
+Furthermore, to complete any task, the 3D visualizer needs to know the number of views, their resolution, and the type of lighting.

 All of the above will reduce the time of work on the project.
 Moreover, it might even decrease the total cost of 3D modeling process.

-ArchiCGI will gladly help you with architectural visualization!
+ArchiCGI will gladly help you with architectural rendering services!
 Our highly qualified team of support will tell you at the stage of the task setting what information may help.

 Get your project estimated in just 1 hour - fill out this brief!

 We wish you high quality renders and utterly interesting projects!